cdfoundation/sig-interoperability/docs/vocabulary.md

 - **Sync phases** [[18]]: Pre-sync, sync and post-sync allow for controlled orchestrated execution of sync operations.
 - **Sync waves**: Within any one sync phase, an additional control of sequential execution is accomplished using waves, to ensure certain resources are healthy before subsequent resources are synced.

-### Codefresh

-[Codefresh](https://codefresh.io/) is a modern CI/CD platform with native Docker, Kubernetes and Helm support that allows you to easily build, integrate, and deploy your product.

-Some of the core Codefresh concepts are listed below: [[20]]

-- **Projects**: The top-level concept in Codefresh.
-You can create projects to group pipelines that are related.
-In most cases a single project will be a single application (that itself contains many micro-services).
-- **Pipelines**: Each project can have multiple pipelines.
-Pipelines that belong to a single project are easily managed all together.
-- **Pipeline Steps**: Each pipeline has a definition that defines the pipeline steps that are executed each time this pipeline is triggered.
-The definition of a pipeline is described in a special codefresh.yml file.
-- **Triggers**: Each pipeline can have zero, one, or more triggers.
-Triggers are the linking medium between a pipeline and a git repository.
-Codefresh supports several kinds of triggers such as Git, Cron or Docker push triggers.

 ### CircleCI

 [CircleCI](https://circleci.com) allows teams to rapidly build quality